Tag

 Motorola Razr Plus A flip-style foldable that’s both compact and performant.
 With a large 3.6-inch external display and the market’s first dust-resistant build, this is the foldable to buy for most people.

 Samsung Galaxy A54 5G A more budget-friendly smartphone that doesn’t compromise on performance and battery life.
-The A54 5G is also eligible for up to five years of software and updates, besting that of any phone of a similar price.
+The A54 5G is also eligible for up to five years of software and security updates, besting that of any phone of a similar price.

 OnePlus 11 A phone that lasts long and charges from 0% to 100% in just 30 minutes.
 The OnePlus 11 is quietly good value, too, starting at $699.